programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/find/find.md

 ![Advanced Search](expertensuche.png)

-You can access other object types by using the `All object types`{.button} pull-down list .
+You can access other object types by using the <code class="button">All object types</code> pull-down list .
 Then the search term is limited to an object type.
 If you want to search more than one object type, you must call up several expert searches and enter individual search terms into the search field.

-The checkbox in the right column searches *records without entry*, that is, For example, if you select this checkbox for a field with Name *Description*, and then click on `Include in the search`{.button}, filter all records where the *description* field is empty.
+The checkbox in the right column searches *records without entry*, that is, For example, if you select this checkbox for a field with Name *Description*, and then click on <code class="button">Include in the search</code>, filter all records where the *description* field is empty.

 In *All object types* shows the secondary search in the upper part under *linked object types* common linked object types and possibly the type *file* which can be searched together.